musicq/musicq.github.io/content/blog/node-esm-vs-cjs/index.md

 ---
 title: Node ESM vs CJS
-date: "2023-03-14"
+date: '2023-03-14'
-description: "How do you define a modern NPM package?"
+description: 'How do you define a modern NPM package?'
 ---

 Node uses CJS mode to load modules by default, it treats all the files that with an extension `.js` `.cjs` as commonjs modules.
 But you can switch to ESM through 2 ways.